arpio23/droidian-images/README.md

  * Make sure you can boot both slots a & b

 ## Installation
  * Use only API29 zip files with android10 vendor.
-API30 is for android11 vendor and is not tested.
  * Download the latest build here: https://github.com/arpio23/droidian-images/releases
  * Unpack the zip file
  * Boot to fastbootd: